 lacI+ Produces a Diffusible Repressor Protein

 This experimental result provided supporting evidence for the defective repressor hypothesis.
-It is worth noting that in the case of the lacI- constitutive activator hypothesis, the lac operon should have been expressed in the merozygote strain in both the absence (flask 3) and in the presence of lactose (flask 4).
+It is worth noting that in the case of the lacI- constitutive activator hypothesis, the lac operon would have been expressed by the merozygote strain in both the absence (flask 3) and in the presence of lactose (flask 4).
 Thus, both flasks 3 and 4 should have produced two times the yellow color at the conclusion of the experiment.

 - Explain how the flask 3 result showed that the lac repressor protein is an example of a trans-acting factor.